erfanzar/EasyDeL/README.md

 - Automatic Converting Models from JAX-EasyDeL to PyTorch-HF and reverse

 > [!NOTE]
+> In case of using EasyDel on Kaggle TPUs you need to upgrade tensorflow version too.

+> [!NOTE]
 > EasyDel Will only support JAX>=0.4.22 Due to miss computations being happened in older version and also not bein able
 > to run Flash Attention and Splash Attention (Splash Attention is still under Process)